helgatheviking/Simple-User-Listing/readme.txt

 Copy the files you wish to modify from the `simple-user-listing/templates` folder of the plugin and paste them into a `simple-user-listing` folder in the root of your theme (so `my-theme/simple-user-listing`).
 Now you can change the markup any way you please.
 It will be similar to template parts for post loops, except you will have access to each user's `$user` object instead of the $post object.

 For more details on what is available in the `$user` object [see the Codex reference on WP_User()](http://codex.wordpress.org/Class_Reference/WP_User)

+= Does Simple User Listing work with WP_Pagenavi? =

+Yes!
+[WP Pagenavi](http://wordpress.org/plugins/wp-pagenavi/) supports pagination for `WP_User_Query` and I configured the navigation-author.php template to automatically use WP Pagenavi if it is installed and activated.

 = How can I setup custom search? (search by a meta field) =